Graphical User Interface#

 For example, keypoint data can be added as a

-points layer,
+points layer or a tracks layer,

 while image stacks (including videos) can be added as